Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 And, you know, we've

-sort of established ourselves with a specific bank back down in the south because that's where these properties are in the southeast.
+sort of established ourselves with a specific bank. back down in the south because that's where these properties are in the southeast.

-yeah, that's kind of my
+yeah that's kind of my

-I might have to buy a couple every year and just compound.
+two cents on that whole aspect yeah you've definitely inspired me i might have to buy a couple every year and just compound.
 I mean, look, man, if you

 it's easy math.
 Let's just say $600 per house per month.